-Property Туре Multiplicity Description datatype oval:SimpleDatatypeEnumeration 01 This value is fixed as 'string'.
+Property Туре Multiplicity Description

+datatype oval:SimpleDatatypeEnumeration 01 This value is fixed as 'string'.

+Also allows an empty string value.

 4.3.77 EntityStateRecordType

 The EntityStateRecordType extends the EntityStateComplexBaseType and allows assertions to be made on entities with uniquely named fields.
 It is intended to be used to assess the results of things such as Structured Query Language (SQL) statements and similar data.